Holidaydrills/holidaydrills-java/java-versions/java-8/streams/streams.md

 taking a number as argument and returning the number multiplied by 2 (`number -> number * 2`).
 If you struggle with functional interfaces and lambda expression have a look at the [Lambda Expressions](../lambda-expressions/lambda-expressions.md) chapter.

-### General structure when applying a stream
+### Stream operations
-When working with streams there are actually always three steps which are done:
+When working with streams there are actually always three different kinds of operations that are possible:
 1. The stream is created by calling the [stream()](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#stream--) method on a collection.
 This method returns a stream of the elements that are within the collection.
 2. Optionally there can be a chain (one or more) methods applied to the stream that again return a stream which can be